 Futures contracts are valued using the settlement price established each day on the exchange on which they are traded.
 The value of such futures contracts held by a Portfolio or Master Fund is determined each day as of such close.
+In the absence of prices that are readily available as defined in Rule 2a-5, the futures contract will be valued in good faith at fair value in accordance with procedures approved by the Board of Directors or Trustees.
 Swap contracts generally are valued at a price at which the counterparties to such contracts would repurchase the instrument or terminate the contracts.
+In the absence of prices that are readily available as defined in Rule 2a-5, the swap agreement will be valued in good faith at fair value in accordance with procedures approved by the Board of Directors or Trustees.
 Structured note agreements are valued in accordance with a dealer-supplied valuation based on changes in the value of the underlying index.